chandra1sekar/data-engineering/activities/README.md

 # set up google cloud account, look at bike data
+  -through console, pretty straightforward
+  -do they have them from UCB?
 # look at bike data from cli
+  -set up Google cloud SDK
+  -set up account
+  -set up project
+  -bq, gsutil, gcloud (other?)
 # repeat in athena